Octoven-Press/book-glory-of-the-kings-of-ethiopia/Editions/Text-only/202x Kebra Nagast/202x Kebra Nagast.md

 37. Solomon questions his son Menyelek
 38. Solomon decides to send Menyelek away with the eldest sons of his nobles
 39. Menyelek is anointed King of Ethiopia, and is called David (II)
-40. Zadok’s Commands to David (II)
+40. Zadok’s Commands to Menyelek
 41. The Blessing of Kings
 42. The Ten Commandments
-43. The Priests and Officials of the Court of David (II) in Ethiopia
+43. The Priests and Officials of the Court of Menyelek in Ethiopia
 44. The King must not be reviled
 45. The Sons of the Nobles who are to go to Ethiopia make a plot
 46. The Plot to steal the Tabernacle of Zion from the Temple in Jerusalem
 47. The Offering of Azariah and the King
 48. How they stole the Tabernacle of Zion
-49. How Solomon blessed his son David (II)
+49. How Solomon blessed his son Menyelek
-50. The Farewell of David (II) to his father, and the grief of the people
+50. The Farewell of Menyelek to his father, and the grief of the people
 51. Solomon bids Zadok fetch the covering of the Tabernacle of Zion
-52. Zadok gives David (II) the covering of the Tabernacle of Zion
+52. Zadok gives Menyelek the covering of the Tabernacle of Zion
 53. The Gift of the Wagon of Zion to Ethiopia
-54. How David (II) prophesied and saluted Zion
+54. How Menyelek prophesied and saluted Zion
 55. How the People of Ethiopia rejoiced
 56. Zadok the Priest discovers that the Tabernacle of Zion has been stolen
 57. The Swooning of Zadok the Priest